 Summer 2020 – The Connecticut Economic Development Association in partnership with UConn Extension is pleased to welcome Jade Hardrick to the team!
-Jade Hardrick is a rising junior at the University of Connecticut and is from South Windsor, CT.
-She is currently double majoring in economics and urban & community studies.
+Jade Hardrick is a rising junior at the University of Connecticut.
+She is currently double majoring in economics and urban and community studies.
 Her interests include urban planning, business, and law.
 She plans to obtain an advanced degree in at least one of those listed fields.
 On campus, she is the vice president of the organization Women & Minorities in Economics which encourages more women and minorities to enter the field of economics and has in-depth economic discussions about racial and gender inequality, income inequality, and climate change.
 Hardrick enjoys running and reading books in her free time.

 The Connecticut Economic Development Association is pleased to welcome Kevin Fitzgerald as the program intern for the newly launched Best Practices in Land Use and Economic Development Program.
 Kevin will assist with development, research and administration of the program.
 Kevin is an incoming Master of Public Administration candidate with the University of Connecticut and a 2018 graduate from UConn in Political Science and Urban & Community Studies.
 While in Storrs, Kevin completed his Honors Thesis in Political Science on the use of eminent domain for economic development in the 2005 Kelo v.
 New London decision.
 Kevin plans to focus his coursework on development and urban planning and after completing his masters Kevin looks forward to pursuing a law degree and assisting towns with economic development projects as a land use attorney.
 Kevin spent this past spring interning in the Town of Stonington’s Department of Planning and he looks forward to contributing to the Town of Berlin’s Kensington Village development as a member of the UConn MPA program.
 In his free time Kevin likes to follow UConn and Boston sports, run, and hike.